 And I just know that once you start knitting them you'll be hooked and you'll never buy dishcloths again.
 They're fun and addictive.

-Dishcloths need to be made with cotton or even some cotton blends work well like cotton/bamboo, or cotton/linen and cotton/hemp.
+Knit dishcloths need to be made with cotton or even some cotton blends work well like cotton/bamboo, or cotton/linen.

 Grab some of your favorite colored cotton yarns and lets get started with these dishcloth knitting patterns.
 They are fun and easy.